-Best Places to Build in Colorado
+Best Places to Build Modular Cabins in Colorado

-Of course, with one-third of the land being owned by the federal government, you’ll need to plan carefully around national parks and other protected regions, and make sure that the property you purchase is suitable for building.
+Of course, with one-third of the land being owned by the federal government, you’ll need to plan carefully around national parks and other protected regions and make sure that the property you purchase is suitable for building.
 Access to utilities, proximity to restaurants, stores, and other amenities (such as ski resorts), ease of access, and road services should all be considered as you scope out your perfect mountain retreat.

 There are truly breathtakingly beautiful properties all across the state of Colorado, and we hope you already own or can find one that perfectly meets your scenario.
 Of course, you don’t need a mountainous property to have a perfectly splendid spot for a log cabin home, but there’s a reason that we keep mentioning the mountains.
 Colorado contains three-quarters of the land in the US with an altitude of over 10,000 feet.
-From the mile-high city, to highest paved road in America, your Colorado home may take your breath away in more ways than one!
+From the mile-high city to the highest paved road in America, your Colorado home may take your breath away in more ways than one!

-One area commonly recommended for erecting new log cabins in Colorado is the area to the southwest of Denver.
+One area commonly recommended for erecting new modular cabins in Colorado is the area to the southwest of Denver.
 There are quite a few wooded and mountainous properties typically available that would be a good fit for a cabin retreat.
 Follow this link on Zillow to see lots that are for sale in the foothills of Conifer, Pine, and Mt.
 Bailey:

 This video from the Roots in Denver Show you may also find helpful as you consider where to purchase land in Colorado.

-Colorado-Specific Considerations for Cabins
+Colorado-Specific Considerations For Cabins

-When it comes to installing your own cabin in Colorado, building permits are of special concern.
+When it comes to installing your own modular cabins in Colorado, building permits are of special concern.
 Colorado may be in the west, but gone are the days of the “wild west” where each man fended for his own.
 Don’t expect to get a break just because you’re building in some remote mountainous region.
 Following due process for building your cabin and providing adequate utilities is a must and will be enforced throughout the state.

 This simply highlights why the modular cabins you can buy from Zook Cabins are such a brilliant solution to lower your stresses and streamline the journey to your perfect wilderness retreat.
 Because every Zook Cabin is certified and includes engineered drawings (for free!), you can easily collect all the materials needed for the permitting process.